 It’s not your imagination: Everything is harder right now.

-- Workloads are up.
 In a global survey by Morrison Foerster, 63 percent of general counsel said their Legal Department is busier now.

-- Work is changing.
 Another 20 percent said their volume didn’t necessarily change, but the type of work had.
 No wonder that 64.5 percent of general counsel said “providing advice on unprecedented issues” was a new and significant stress.

 And it looks like we’re going to be here a while; these same general counsel expected the impact of COVID-19 to hold steady for at least 12 months, then dissipate – but not disappear – in 24 months.

-This blog series has focused on Agile, a way of working that’s being used by more than 70 percent of our business colleagues, according to the Project Management Institute, and an increasingly popular matter management system for in-house teams.
+This blog series has focused on Agile, a way of working that’s being used by more than 70 percent of our business colleagues, according to the Project Management Institute, and an increasingly popular matter management system for in-house legal teams.
 In the spirit of full disclosure, we planned this content before COVID-19 changed everything.
 But we decided to stay the course because we know that right now, Legal Departments need the structure, communication and visibility that Agile can bring, perhaps more than ever before.

 In our last blog, we looked at how Agile can relieve stress by helping lawyers and staff organize their work into manageable tasks.
 Today, let’s talk Visibility: Who’s doing what?
 When is it due?
 Where are we on this?
 If your answer – or your business client’s – is “Who knows,” it may be time to get Agile.